 Trade and Industry

-Today tourism has become one of the most important industries on the island – only surpassed by farming and fishing.
+Today tourism has become one of the most important industries on the island – only surpassed by farming and succeeded by fishing on the 3rd place.

-The Centre for Regional and Tourism Research of Bornholm has produced some surveys, showing the results of interviews amongst visitors to the island.
+The Centre for Regional and Tourism Research of Bornholm as well as Destination Bornholm have produced some surveys, showing the results of interviews amongst visitors to the island.
 The most important aspects for the majority of the tourists are: The scenery and nature, the peaceful atmosphere, peace and harmony, and good walking and cycling paths, local friendliness